dear evan hansen summary and spoilers

 Zoe and Evan continue to bond despite his unbelievably dumb move to kiss her before.
 She confides her grief and feelings in him.

-Eventually they begin dating and she invites Evan over to dinner.
-He finds that she’s also invited his mom to surprise them.
+Eventually they begin dating and she invites Evan over for dinner.
+He finds that she has also invited his mom to surprise them.
 Zoe’s parents offer Connor’s college fund to Evan as a thank you.
 Evan’s mom is incredibly offended and turns them down.

 In the end Evan bears enough guilt for a dozen lifetimes until Miguel finds him and offers a little closure.
 Filling in some gaps of how Connor must have felt in his final days.